What is a Solution?

 2. What is Solute?

 The component(s) that is/are dissolved in the solvent is/are called solute(s).

-Generally solvent is present in major proportion compared to solute.
+Generally solvent is present in major proportion compared to the solute.
 The amount of solute is lesser than the solvent.
-The solute and solvent can be in any state of matter i.e. solid, liquid and gas.
+The solute and solvent can be in any state of matter i.e. solid, liquid or gas.

-Solutions that are in the liquid state consist of a solid, liquid or a gas dissolved in a liquid solvent.
-Alloys and air are examples of solid and gaseous solutions respectively.
+Solutions that are in the liquid state consist of a solid, liquid or gas dissolved in a liquid solvent.
+Alloys and air are examples of solid and gaseous solutions, respectively.